-From my Mother I received the gift of love for animals & a genuine appreciation of music.
+From my Mother, I received the gift of love for animals & a genuine appreciation of music.
 She played piano by ear & we always had music playing on the radio or on a record player when I was growing up.
 Although I can't play any musical instruments, that musical talent has passed through me to my son Sean who is himself a talented musician.

 Kelly comes from an RV family from way back.
-She remembers her 2 sisters & brother all loaded up in the station wagon heading down the road to various campgrounds here & there.
+She remembers her 2 sisters & brother all loaded up in the family station wagon heading down the road to various campgrounds here & there.
 She is from Spencerport NY & her Dad was an avid fisherman who liked to bring the whole family up to Canada on fishing & camping adventures.
 They later moved from station wagons to Class C RV's & finally a Class A Motor Home.
 Kelly's Dad was a U.S. Marine during the second world war who fought & was wounded on the Island of Iwo Jima.
 Kelly gets her sense of adventure, determination, & love for the outdoors from her Dad!!
-(Kelly's Dad died in August of 2010) Her Mother worked in the school system & I think it's here where Kelly has inherited her academic smarts, patience, & easy going manner.
+(Kelly's Dad died in August of 2010) Her mother worked in the school system for many years & I think it's here where Kelly has inherited her academic smarts, patience, & easy-going manner.
 All very conducive to the RV lifestyle, so it was a natural progression for Kelly to one day gravitate to-wards the adventures of the open road.
 Her mother died in November of 2021.

-From the first day Kelly & I met, it was apparent that we had a lot of things in common.
+From the first day Kelly & I met, it was apparent we had a lot of things in common.
 Over the years we talked more & more of someday owning a Motorhome & traveling around this big beautiful land of ours.
 In 1997 the dream began to take shape.
-We bought our first rig, an old 17 foot 1979 Dodge Centurion Class C. It was kinda beat up pretty good but it was a start.
-Next came a 24 foot Prowler travel trailer in 1999.
-From there, we shifted back to a 23 foot 19??
+We bought our first rig, an old 17 foot 1979 Dodge Centurion Class C. It was kinda beat up but it was a start.
+Next came a 24-foot Prowler travel trailer in 1999.
+From there, we shifted back to a 23 foot Ford 19??
 Gulf Stream Conquest Class C .
-Went all the way down to Big Bend National Park in southern Texas during the winter of 2003 with the Gulf Stream but sold it when we got back because the rig had some problems.
-Somewhere between then & 2006 we acquired a couple of extra doggy pals so when we decided to get another RV we had to think bigger.
+Went all the way down to Big Bend National Park in southern Texas during the winter of 2003 with the Gulf Stream but sold it when we got back because the rig had some issues.
+Somewhere between then & 2006, we acquired a couple of extra doggy pals so when we decided to get another RV we had to think bigger.
 After waffling back & forth between a Motor Home or truck & 5th wheel trailer we decided on the truck & trailer combination & headed off for New Mexico & Arizona in the winter of 06/07.
-The 2004 GMC Sierra 6.0 & the 2005 Rockwood fifth wheel worked well to-gether but it didn't take us long to realize we should have decided on the Motorhome!!
+The 2004 GMC Sierra 6.0 & the 2005 Rockwood fifth wheel worked well together but it didn't take us long to realize we should have decided on the Motorhome!!
 Nothing against trucks & fifth wheels but it just wasn't the right set up for us, especially traveling with 3 dogs at the time.
 When we arrived home in the spring of 07 we traded the truck & fifth wheel in on a 33' 2003 Damon Challenger Motorhome.
 Had that Motorhome until February of 2013 when we sold it & purchased a smaller 2013 23' Class C Sunseeker.
 Traded that 'too small' Sunseeker in a few months later on a 2011 26' Class C Winnebago Access.
 Sold that in the summer of 2014 after buying a 2003 37' Triple E Commander Class A Motorhome.